 - Outside influence: criminal organisations or state-sponsored espionage agencies may recruit insiders.

 Gaining awareness of the external factors that can inspire malicious insiders to engage in nefarious activity can give you a better understanding of who your high-risk insiders could be and what could motivate them to act maliciously.

 This knowledge also illustrates the importance of building a cross-functional security team that extends beyond traditional cybersecurity to address employee-facing situations.
 In Forrester’s report, they suggest making technology part of your broader Insider Threat Management (ITM) programme.
 Having an expanded team — including HR, legal, and management — in place can help you spot external factors and intervene in a delicate situation before it becomes a full-blown insider incident.

 Early Indicators of Insider Threats

-Once you’re aware of common motivations for malicious insiders, it’s important to recognize the behaviors that imply the malicious insiders are ready to take action (if they haven’t already).
+Once you’re aware of common motivations for malicious insiders, it’s important to recognise the behaviours that imply the malicious insiders are ready to take action (if they haven’t already).

-Forrester outlined eight examples of behavior that could indicate malicious insiders are at work.
+Forrester outlined eight examples of behaviour that could indicate malicious insiders are at work.
 These include:

 - Leaving the company

 - Unexplained financial gain